 — Traces of ful medames have been found inside the tombs of the Pharaohs dating back to almost 2000 BC.

 — Cheese is another important Egyptian food staple that goes back over 5000 years.
 Remnants of cheese were found in ancient alabaster jars at Saqqara and a number of Egyptian tombs, some of which date back to 3000BC

 — While foie gras is associated with France, it was first practiced in Ancient Egypt as far back as 2,500 BC.

-The staple foods of ancient Egypt were bread and beer.
+The staple of ancient Egyptian foods were bread and beer.

 People of ancient Egypt were big fans of bread, often served as the main part of a meal.
 Breads were commonly made with barley and wheat, sweetened with honey or dates.
 When the bread turned mouldy, it was used to fight off infections.

 Speaking of honey, the history of honey dates back thousands of years with the earliest written reference thought to have been from the ancient Egyptians circa 5500 BC.
 It was a valuable commodity used not only for trade and religious rites, but also for medicinal use.